BernardKula/Data-Visualisation-with-Plotly---Independent-Project/README.md

 ###### 1. Define the question you want to answer<br />
 ###### 2. Obtain a Data<br />
 ###### 3. Prepare the Data<br />
       a.
-Get acquainted with all the columns on your data set.<br />
+Get acquainted with all the columns on your data set.
       b.
-Pay close attention to the units of measure used.<br />
+Pay close attention to the units of measure used.
       c.
-Imagine how these metrics would work together to help you make your business recommendation.<br />
+Imagine how these metrics would work together to help you make your business recommendation.
 ###### 4. Analyze the Data<br />
 ###### 5. Create a visualization using Plotly<br />
       a.
-Use whichever graphs you think will be the most prudent in visualizing the answers to the project’s questions.<br />
+Use whichever graphs you think will be the most prudent in visualizing the answers to the project’s questions.
       b.
-Label the axes and data points sparingly and correctly.<br />
+Label the axes and data points sparingly and correctly.
       c.
-Upload the visualization to Chart Studio.<br />
+Upload the visualization to Chart Studio.
 ###### 6. Report the Data<br />
       a.
-In a 500 to 800 words article, answer the research question.<br />
+In a 500 to 800 words article, answer the research question.
       b.
-Upload the article to Medium and include all relevant visualizations in your article (at least 3).<br />
+Upload the article to Medium and include all relevant visualizations in your article (at least 3).
       c.
-Your article needs to be a balanced and objective account, with insights mostly coming from your datasets.<br />
+Your article needs to be a balanced and objective account, with insights mostly coming from your datasets.

 ## Dataset<br />
 ● You will be required to work with this dataset [https://bit.ly/MobileDataset] about the